BitcoinDesign/Guide/guide/foundations/backups.md

 #### Level 3
 ## Single backup with discovery protection
 The previous offline backups have one flaw in common - if discovered by a bad actor, your funds can be stolen.

 To protect against this *theft on discovery* risk, a *pass-phrase* can be added to the recovery-phrase.
 This pass-phrase is sometimes called an extra word, or the 13th/25th word.

+While this level provides more protection, it also adds complexity to your backup setup.
+For most beginners storing small amounts it might not be worth the effort from the start and can be a later consideration should the funds grow.

 Technically, all recovery-phrases have a pass-phrase.
 If it's not set by the user, an empty string (“”) will be used by default.
 This means that using the recovery-phrase with or without the user-defined pass-phrase will recover two DIFFERENT wallets.